 - For P/F, check with the Office of the Registrar first.
 They will verify if the course is able to change to P/F. If so, you should be able to change it in SSOL.
-Click HERE for further details on the “Pass/Fail” grade.
+Read the Grading System section of the GSAS website for further details on the “Pass/Fail” grade.

 - R grades must be approved by the course instructor.
 You must make an arrangement with the instructor.
-Click HERE for further details on the “R” grade.
+Read the Grading System section of the GSAS website for further details on the “R” grade.

 - It is sometimes possible to re-take a failed course or appeal a grade.